 The claims raised in these lawsuits were brought in the wake of a highly publicized report issued by the U.S. House of Representatives Subcommittee on Economic and Consumer Policy on Oversight and Reform, dated February 4, 2021 (the "House Report"), addressing the presence of heavy metals in baby foods made by certain manufacturers, including the Company.
 Since the publishing of the House Report, the Company has also received information requests with respect to the advertising and quality of its baby foods from certain governmental authorities, as such authorities investigate the claims made in the House Report.
 The Company is fully cooperating with these requests and is providing documents and other requested information.
 The Company has been named in one civil government enforcement action, State of New Mexico ex rel.
 Balderas v.
 Nurture, Inc., et al., which was filed by the New Mexico Attorney General against the Company and several other manufacturers based on the alleged presence of heavy metals in their baby food products.
-The Company and several other manufacturers have moved to dismiss the New Mexico Attorney General's lawsuit, and that motion to dismiss is currently pending.
+The Company and several other manufacturers moved to dismiss the New Mexico Attorney General's lawsuit, which motion the Court denied.
+The Company filed its answer to the New Mexico Attorney General's amended complaint on April 23, 2022.
+The Company denies the New Mexico Attorney General's allegations and maintains that its baby foods are safe, properly labeled, and compliant with New Mexico law.

-In addition to the consumer class actions discussed above, the Company is currently named in four lawsuits in state and federal courts alleging some form of personal injury from the ingestion of the Company's Products, purportedly due to unsafe and undisclosed levels of various naturally occurring heavy metals.
-Two of these lawsuits name multiple plaintiffs alleging claims of physical injuries.
+In addition to the consumer class actions discussed above, the Company is currently named in five lawsuits in state and federal courts alleging some form of personal injury from the ingestion of the Company's Products, purportedly due to unsafe and undisclosed levels of various naturally occurring heavy metals.
+Three of these lawsuits name multiple plaintiffs alleging claims of physical injuries.
 These lawsuits generally allege injuries related to neurological development disorders such as autism and attention deficit hyperactivity disorder.
 The Company denies that its Products led to any of these injuries and will defend the cases vigorously.